JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 ## Pick a language
 For the interview you will need to select one programming language.
 I have made the choice for you as I use Java.
 However, you will need to know more.
 You will also need to know a scripting language.
 The obvious choice is Python, which is also popular with Machine Learning.
+As such there are coding example in both Java and Python(https://github.com/JamesPiggott/PythonSoftwareEngineeringInterview)

 ## Book List
 ### Introductory